-Blog Watch is composed of independent-minded bloggers and social media users who leverage new technology tools to advocate social change and serve as a nonpartisan citizens’ watchdog and collective conscience for transparency and good governance.
+Blog Watch is composed of citizen advocates, independent-minded bloggers and social media users who leverage new technology tools to advocate social change and serve as a nonpartisan citizens’ watchdog and collective conscience for transparency and good governance.

 Blog Watch does not accept compensation or payment in kind or in cash for any of our interviews.
-Blog Watch interviews senatorial candidates to provide more context to platforms and election issues.
+Blog Watch interviews candidates to provide more context to platforms and election issues.
 For candidates that want to schedule an interview with us, you may contact us via contact(at)blogwatch(dot)tv.

 You can become part of Blog Watch too.
 Volunteer or be an intern by filling up our registration form and be part of our regular contributors.

 The views of Blog Watch bloggers may not necessarily reflect the opinions of the editor and the rest of Blog Watch.

 Blog Watch is the first citizen media that covered the May 2010 elections.
 We introduced live streaming in our coverage and the first to use curation tools such as storify.net to gather news from different social media sources.